benzino98/plaschema/memory-bank/activeContext.md

 2. **Activity Logging Approach**: Successfully implemented a dedicated service for activity logging with controller-level integration for all main admin actions (create, update, delete).
 Entity-specific log views provide focused audit trails for each module with filtering options by action type and date range.

-3. **Image Processing Approach**: Currently using Intervention Image for processing uploads.
-Considering implementing a queue-based approach for larger uploads to improve performance.
+3. **Image Processing Approach**: Implemented responsive image processing with Intervention Image to generate multiple sizes for different devices.
+We're creating small (400px), medium (800px), and large (1200px) versions of each uploaded image along with the original for optimal performance across devices.

 4. **Testing Priority**: Focusing on feature tests for critical admin operations first, then expanding to browser tests.
-Need to add tests for the newly implemented permission system and activity logging functionality.
+Need to add tests for the newly implemented permission system, activity logging functionality, and responsive image handling.

-5. **Caching Implementation**: Evaluating options between Redis, Memcached, or file-based caching based on performance needs and infrastructure constraints.
+5. **Caching Implementation**: Implemented file-based caching for frequently accessed data with clear invalidation strategies.
+We're caching news listings, provider data, and unread message counts with appropriate expiration times.
+Planning to move to Redis in the future for better performance.

 6. **Contact Message Management**:

-   - Messages will be stored in the database with automatic archiving after 3 months
+   - Messages are stored in the database with automatic archiving after 3 months
-   - Using in-app notifications for new messages (no email notifications)
+   - Using in-app notifications for new messages via Laravel's notification system
-   - Admin users will mark messages as "responded to" after replying from their email client
+   - Admin users can mark messages as "responded to" after replying from their email client
-   - Implementing message categories to aid in triaging
+   - Implemented message categories to aid in triaging
    - Only showing a simple success message to users after form submission
-   - Restricting message management to super admin role only
+   - Restricted message management to super admin role only
+   - Added scheduled task for automatic archiving

+7. **Bulk Operations Strategy**:

+   - Implemented contextual bulk actions specific to each content type
+   - Added thorough validation and permission checking for all bulk operations
+   - Integrated with activity logging system for audit purposes
+   - Used JavaScript for client-side validation before submission
+   - Implemented mobile-responsive design for all bulk operation UI elements
+   - Added confirmation dialogs with context-specific messages for each action

+8. **Responsive Image Strategy**:
+   - Using standard HTML5 srcset and sizes attributes for responsive images
+   - Generating images at 400px, 800px, and 1200px widths while maintaining aspect ratio
+   - Using lazy loading for all images to improve initial page load times
+   - Added Blade component for consistent responsive image implementation
+   - Created command to generate responsive versions of existing images

 ### Design & UX Decisions

-1. **Mobile-First Approach**: Improved mobile experience in admin area.
-Need to evaluate usability on various devices.
+1. **Mobile-First Approach**: Improved mobile experience across the entire site with responsive image handling that delivers appropriately sized images based on device screen width.

 2. **Form Feedback Strategy**: Implementing immediate inline validation feedback rather than submitting the form to show errors.